 Run inspections offline

 In addition to running code inspections from the IDE, you can launch inspections from the command line without actually running CLion.
 The inspection results will be stored in an XML file.
+For more information, refer to Run code inspections from the command line.

 Change the order of scopes